-- Combine seasonings for shrimp from Creole seasoning - dried thyme in a small bowl, setting aside 1 tbsp.
-Toss together shrimp with seasoning mix in a ziploc bag until shrimp is evenly coated.
+- Combine seasonings for shrimp from Creole seasoning - black pepper in a small bowl, setting aside 1 tbsp.
+Toss together shrimp with seasoning mix in a Ziploc bag until shrimp are evenly coated.

 - Heat large skillet over medium heat.
 Add chopped bacon and cook until browned.
 Remove bacon and set aside.
-Discard all but 1 tbsp bacon fat.
+Discard all but 1 tablespoon bacon fat.
 Return pan to heat.
 Add sliced mushrooms and cook 3 minutes, stirring frequently.
 Add bell peppers and cook 1 minute.
 Make a well in the center and add shrimp.
 Cook shrimp until firm and opaque, about 3-4 minutes.
-Add the bacon back to the pan and stir altogether.
+Add the bacon back to the pan and stir all together.
 Remove toppings from heat and set aside.

 - Heat stock in a saucepan over medium heat until simmering, but not boiling.

 - Add the shrimp mixture to the penne and stir to combine.
-Stir in grated parmesan and reserved 1 tbsp seasoning mix.
+Stir in grated parmesan and reserved 1 tablespoon seasoning mix.
 Garnish with parsley.
 Serve.

 **Helpful tips and common mistakes

 If you're unfamiliar with risotto, it is a classic Italian dish in which rice is slowly cooked in a broth until it has a creamy consistency.
-The starches from the rice are released while it absorbs the liquid, resulting in a hearty, creamy rice dish without using any cream.
+The rice releases its starches while absorbing the liquid, resulting in a creamy rice dish without any cream.
 Now apply this method to making pasta and just imagine the results - curious yet?
 I've made orzo using the risotto method, so why not pasta?
 The pasta takes longer to cook but the end result is well worth it.